Texas Dog Bite Lawyer

 - The dog’s actions actually caused your injuries

-At Attorney Brian White & Associates, P.C., our lawyers will help you gather the evidence you need to support your claim.
+Attorney Brian White Personal Injury Lawyers will help you gather the evidence you need to support your claim.
 We’ll interview neighbors, review veterinary records, and even locate any available video surveillance footage.

 Bite victims may also be able to recover compensation based on negligence.